When is the best time to visit Las Vegas?

 While this is attractive to many, it also comes at quite a price in terms of room rates and crowds.
-The streets and hotels become overwhelmed with visitors, and flights are more expensive as well.
+The streets and hotels become overwhelmed with visitors, and flights are also more expensive.

 You will find long lines at every turn, and the overall experience of seeing Vegas will be hampered significantly.

-Unless you are seeking out the crazy parties that come along with NYE, you are better off picking another time to visit.
+Unless you enjoy the crazy parties that come along with NYE, you are better off picking another time to visit.

 CES – First Week in January

-The consumer electronics show brings in a big amount of people as well as the Adult Entertainment Expo.
+The consumer electronics show brings in a large number of people, as well as the Adult Entertainment Expo.
 CES has drawn tens of thousands of people to Las Vegas.

 AVN – Adult Entertainment Expo – Mid January

 The AVN novelty Expo is the premier B2B event in adult entertainment and features adult toys, lingerie, gifts, supplements, games, furniture cosmetics, and much more.
-There are many opportunities for networking and workshopping at this event that draws around 25,000 people to the Hard Rock Hotel for the four-day event.
+There are many opportunities for networking and workshopping at this event, which draws around 25,000+ people.

 Super Bowl Weekend – Early February

-Super Bowl Weekend isn’t the busiest weekend in Las Vegas, but there is a surge in visitors with sportsbooks seeing more action than normal.
+Super Bowl Weekend is one of the busiest weekends in Las Vegas, with many people looks to bet and watch the game in Las Vegas.
 There is more money wagered on this game than any other.